 Q: What documents/ items will I need when requesting a Wire Transfer?

 A: You must have a Wire Password on file with First Atlantic to refer to when requesting a wire.

 Q: How do I put a Wire Password on file with First Atlantic?

 A: You can either visit a Service Center and complete a wire password form in person, or you can print one online in First Atlantic Forms and mail it in.
-After signature verification, we will store your password in our system for future reference.
+After signature verification and a 30 day waiting period, we will store your password in our system for future reference.